 The news about climate change wears a western lens and too often frames climate change and natural disaster as elsewhere instead of here.
 From the perspective of our Londoner today the fragility of plumbing, imported food, clean water, and healthy livestock is underappreciated.
 Entropy, however, is the norm.
 Few consider how others’ problems become theirs.
 Given the complaints and immigrant backlash raging today, how would millions fleeing water shortage compare?
 Magnitudes worse.
 Few, though, think this through.
 An abstract and distant threat is hard to address, near imaginary.
 As Adam Smith said, a British person’s stubbed finger matters more to them, during average workdays, than everyone in China.
 Business is business.

 Unfortunately, a business-is-business approach contradicts facts.
 The complacent faith in the system that will work things out no more resolves danger than reasoning that ignoring ionising radiation prevents any poisoning.
-The complacent approach seems easier, and is widely acclaimed fairer; everyone adds to what is algorithmically valued, argue market fans.
+The complacent approach seems easier, and is widely acclaimed fairer; everyone adds to what is valued by algorithms, argue neoclassical and neoliberal market fans.
 Yet the complacency leaves out embedment within ecology.
 The auspicious algorithms ignore externalities, because humans have misplanned.
 Some argue that the market is never planned: the market is organic choices between demand and supply.
 However, just as an apolitical opinion is itself political, choosing to follow precedent follows others’ presets.

 Scarce planning is itself planned by prior generations.
 Market regulation and artificial algorithms are normalised power whereby hidden assumptions reign.
 The interests of humanity differ from internalities today.
 Internalities create, in Thurnbergese, “fairytales of eternal economic growth”.
 The free-market view kicks away history’s ladder.
 Crediting innovation to entrepreneurial companies when impactive innovations were state-funded and researched: cotton, computers, internet, nuclear energy, space travel, smartphones grew in tax subsidised research inveighed against (cold, hot, trade) wars without serving consumer demands.